KFF Mitrovica

 KFF Mitrovica (Klubi Futbollistik për Femra Mitrovica), commonly known as Mitrovica is a women's football club based in Mitrovica, Kosovo.
 The club play in the Kosovo Women's Football League, which is the top tier of football in the country.
+Mitrovica is the most successful club in Kosovo.

 History

 In the 2017–18 season they were crowned champions for the first time in the club's history.

 Stadium

 The club plays its home games in three stadiums as in: